Chamuraii/Boot2root/README.md

 1. **Alternative privilege escalation**: Gain root access using a different method.

-> ⚠️ We can't share the ISO file due to school policy restrictions
+> ⚠️ We can't upload the ISO file due to school policy restrictions